 What PHR Questions Actually Look Like

-Knowledge-based questions test whether you know facts, definitions, and requirements:
+Knowledge-based questions test whether you know facts, definitions, thresholds, and requirements:

-"Under FLSA, what is the minimum salary threshold for exempt employees?"
+"Under the FLSA, what is the minimum salary threshold for the executive exemption in 2026?"

 "An employee reports that their supervisor made an inappropriate comment during a team meeting.
 Several other employees witnessed the incident.
 What should HR do FIRST?"